Home Compare KRN.DE vs LDO.MI

 Valuation

-Both profiles are strong on valuation, but Krones AG leads clearly.
+Both rank well on valuation, but Krones AG still holds a clear edge.

 Valuation — Dominant Gap